-If you haven’t heard of Palawan by now, then it’s about time you find out.
-Hailed as top 3 most beautiful island in Asia by Conde Nast Traveler, this quiet island in the south of Luzon is one of the country’s most precious jewels.
+If you haven't heard of Palawan island by now, then it's about time you find out.
+Hailed as the top 3 most beautiful islands in Asia by Condé Nast Traveller, this quiet island in the south of Luzon island is one of the country's most precious jewels.
+The tropical island of Palawan is also known as the Philippines' “Last Ecological Frontier” and one of the most famous islands in the Philippines for biodiversity.

 Puerto Princesa, the province's capital, and El Nido, and Coron used to be the go-to towns when visiting the island.
 However, more and more breathtaking nooks have been discovered and now Port Barton and Roxas are rising in fame.
 These towns have different personalities and highlights to boast of, but they do have something in common: pristine blue waters, thriving corals, and towering limestone cliffs.

 The main airport is found in Puerto Princesa where several airlines operate flights.
 This town is home to one of the longest underground rivers in the world, also declared a UNESCO World Heritage Site for its strange formations of millennium-old stalactites and stalagmites.
 From Puerto Princesa, you can take a 6-hour land trip to El Nido.
-However, if you don’t want to endure that long travel, Air Swift operates a direct flight from Manila to El Nido town.
-Here you will find Bacuit Bay, made up of several islands and islets to consume your days with the best island-hopping experiences.
+However, if you want to avoid enduring long travel, Air Swift operates a direct flight from Manila to El Nido town.
+Here you will find Bacuit Bay, made up of countless islands and islets to consume your days with the best island-hopping experiences.

-For something a bit off the beaten path, you can fly into Coron and even do a Coron island hoping.
-This rugged town barely has any beaches as it is built against limestone cliffs.
-It’s known as the more adventurous side of Palawan for its lagoons and lakes hidden behind cliffs and hills.
-Divers also consider Coron as a favorite for its rich marine life and amazing WWII shipwrecks.
+For something a bit off the beaten path, you can fly into Coron island and even do a Coron island hopping.
+This rugged town barely has any beaches as it is built against steep cliffs perfect for cliff jumping.
+It's known as the more adventurous side of Palawan for its lagoons and lakes hidden behind cliffs and hills.
+Divers also consider Coron as a favourite for its rich marine life, amazing World War II shipwrecks and Barracuda Lake.